Food hygiene certificate - All you need to know

 Food hygiene and safety training are generally divided into three levels, with an occasionally offered 4th level by a competent authority.

-A basic level course.
-This level is intended for personnel who don't have direct contact with food but work in food preparation/ handling areas or where the food is handled elsewhere.
+Level 1 food hygiene covers "food safety awareness" and is a basic level course.
+This level is intended for personnel who don't have direct contact with food but work in food preparation and handling areas or where the food is handled elsewhere.

 The main objective is to raise awareness in the workplace in relation to food service.
 Training courses include basic food and hygiene practices, keeping the working area clean, minimising contamination in served food, and acquaintance with key food safety issues.